stonecharioteer/binary_tree/README.md

 ### Recursion

+The major issue is recursion.

 The `TreeNode` class retrieves the next items using recursion, so it hits Python's maximum recursion limit fairly quickly.
-This limit is a way of preventing stack overflow due to recursion, Python does not optimize tail recursion.
+This limit is a way of preventing stack overflow due to recursion.
+Python does not optimize tail recursion.
+This is a huge limiting factor with respect to the size of the trees.
+While it is not theoretically impossible to implement tail recursion, as I have tried in the rudimentary `binary_tree.tail_call_optimized.tail_call_optimized` decorator, it comes with its own baggage.

 However, it *is* possible to get across this limitation, by setting a higher recursion limit.
 That can be done thus:

 ```python
 import sys
 sys.setrecursionlimit(5000)
 ```

 However, note that doing so isn't really recommended unless you know the size of your tree and the depth of your recursion beforehand.

-I've implemented a rudimentary `@tail_call_optimized` decorator in this codebase but it is a small fix.

 ### Disk and Memory Utilization

 Another major caveat is that the retrieval is now only as fast the disk you are reading from.
-Additionally, if you're reading the entire tree to memory, if the tree has above 10 million nodes, you may have some issues with memory.
+Additionally, if you're reading the entire tree to memory, if the tree has above 1 billion nodes, you may have some issues with memory.

 Since there are 2 files involved, the memory requirement is 2n where n is the size of the tree.
 This is hardly an efficient problem.